-This is our first attempt at “This week in Phoenix.”
-We will have a new column each Friday that sums up some important and some just interesting things going on in Phoenix.
-Some will be real estate related, but some weeks could very well have no real estate-related content.
-Remember, this is a first attempt, it will only get better!
-If you want to never miss an episode, make sure you sign up for our “This week in Phoenix” email list.
+We hope you will enjoy our latest edition of “This week in Phoenix.”
+We love to share information about local happenings that sum up some important and some interesting things going on in the Phoenix area.
+Some of these posts are real estate related, but some have absolutely have no real estate-related information.
+If you want to make sure you never miss an episode, make sure to sign up for our “This week in Phoenix” email list.

 This was about SB170, not Trump